charmed-kubernetes/cluster-api-provider-juju/README.md

 ```

 ### Creating a workload cluster
 Generate a cluster from the provided template.
-The template provided is for vsphere, but modifications can be made to the generated yaml for other clouds.
+The template provided is for vSphere, but modifications can be made to the generated YAML for other clouds.

 ```sh
 # review list of variables needed for the cluster template
 clusterctl generate cluster jujucluster --from ./templates/cluster-template-vsphere.yaml --list-variables